estefaniagPerez/secure-mail/README.md

 This is a Java library for encrypting multipart emails with `PGP` or `S/MIME`.
 This library was conceived to address email encryption using asymmetric keys.
-While most of the popular mail providers secure the mail transmission with SSL (HTTPS), this kind of security does not provide end to end encryption - the mail provider server will see the unencrypted mail -.
+While most of the popular mail providers secure the mail transmission with SSL (HTTPS), this kind of security does not provide end to end encryption - the server will see the unencrypted mail -.
 By using these standards it is possible to generate encrypted mails where only the end user will be able to read.